Frequently Asked Questions

 - 5. How is this effort related to other national protected areas mapping efforts, such as the Protected Area Database of the U.S. (PAD-US)?

-The National Conservation Easement Database (NCED) parallels the work of the public-private partnership that is building the Protected Areas Database of the U.S. (PAD-US).
+The National Conservation Easement Database (NCED) contributes to America's official inventory of protected areas, the Protected Areas Database of the U.S. (PAD-US) managed by USGS.
 See http://gapanalysis.usgs.gov/padus/ and www.protectedlands.net.
-PAD-US is an inventory of public and non-profit fee-owned lands.
-The NCED is using compatible technology and coordinating with PAD-US, to ensure that both data sets can be used in creating a complete GIS-based overview of protected areas.
+PAD-US is an inventory of public and non-profit fee-owned lands and management designations (e.g. Wilderness).
+The NCED is using compatible technology and coordination with USGS regarding data standards, to ensure that both data sets can be used in creating a complete GIS-based overview of protected areas.
 Sensitive easement information will not be displayed on PAD-US.

-Since the projects are related and include some of the same players, if an agency or organization has fee title data that they would like to share along with the easement data, the data collector for the National Conservation Easement Database project can collect that data and pass it on to PAD-US.
+Since the projects are related and include some of the same players, if an agency or organization has fee title data that they would like to share along with the easement data, the data collector for the National Conservation Easement Database project can collect that data and pass it on to the PAD-US Coordinator.